Mar 26, 2025

 Thus, it’s no surprise that the World Bank ranks the country as the second best in the world for business.
 However, Singapore’s open economy can attract financial criminals who intend to conceal the source of their income through money laundering or fund terrorism.
 To mitigate this risk, Singapore has established several governmental authorities and a robust AML regulatory framework.

-Since 2016, Singapore has taken a number of considerable actions to strengthen its AML framework.
-This has generated a positive response from international organizations such as the Financial Action Task Force (FATF), which stated in its latest review that Singapore is steadily developing its AML regulatory framework and sufficiently ensuring that companies implement them.
+Singapore has taken a number of considerable actions to strengthen its AML framework in recent years.
+This has generated a positive response from international organizations such as the Financial Action Task Force (FATF), which stated in its review that Singapore is steadily developing its AML regulatory framework and sufficiently ensuring that companies implement them.

 Businesses planning to launch in Singapore need to comply with all the relevant regulations and guidelines.
 To simplify the process, we at Sumsub have prepared this article to explain how companies can stay compliant.

-AML regulations in Singapore apply to financial institutions as well as certain designated business, including but not limited to:
+AML regulations in Singapore apply to financial institutions as well as certain designated businesses, including but not limited to:

 • Banks